accessiblepixel/oneclickaccessibility2-fork/readme.txt

 **Contributions:**

 Would you like to contribute to One Click Accessibility?
-You are more than welcome to submit your requests on the [GitHub repo](https://github.com/pojome/one-click-accessibility/).
-Also, if you have any notes about the code, please open a ticket on this issue tracker.
+You are more than welcome to submit your requests on my git repo, once I get it up and running. :)

+== Upgrade from the old 2.1.0 version ==
+Upgrading should be fairly simple.
+Deactivate the existing plugin, and then use the manual installation method and upload the zip file.
+Then activate the fork version, and make sure your settings are still correct - It should use existing settings from the old version.

 == Installation ==